MaciejBlaszczyk/AI/README.md

 #NeuralNetwork02:

-Simple linear neural network which contains 3 neurons.
+Simple linear neural network which contains 3 neurons, 5 inputs and 1 output each.

 It tries to recognize whether animal is a mammal, a fish or a bird.